 Make your holiday spirits bright journeying through the Zoo Lights Drive-Thru, select nights Nov.
-26-Dec.
-30. Wending your way through the zoo’s grounds guided by the holiday-themed audio tour, you’re sure to delight in their light displays, classic frosted characters, carols, thousands of lights, and the 30 new displays added for this year that transform the zoo into an unforgettable winter wonderland.
+25-Dec.
+30. Wending your way through the zoo’s grounds guided by the holiday-themed audio tour, you’re sure to delight in their light displays, classic frosted characters, carols, thousands of lights, and new displays added for this year that transform the zoo into an unforgettable winter wonderland.
 Be sure to reserve your spot for this fun holiday adventure!

 Don’t forget to stop by the Strip District, one of Pittsburgh’s iconic and unique neighborhoods.
 A foodie heaven, you’ll find a tremendous selection of eateries and shops to enjoy.

 The shores of Conneaut Lake are all aglow spreading joy during the holiday season at the annual Conneaut Lake Trees of Light, starting Nov.
 25 with Light Up Night on Thanksgiving Day.
 Hundreds of “flagpole trees” surround the lake with their colorful lights illuminating the night sky and reflecting off the lake.

 Don’t forget to drop by Al's Melons Farm Market and Greenhouse, the light show’s official sponsor, with its great selection of produce as well as fresh cut trees and wreaths for the holidays.